SimonCB765/ProteinDatabaseManipulation/README.txt

 		The fifth element is all the level one terms along the paths.
 These are all the terms that are in a path in element four and are diect descendants of the category in element three.
 		The sixth element is all the level two terms along the paths.
-These are all the terms that are in a path in element four and are diect descendants of the terms in element five. parseHomologs parsePepstats parsePSIBLAST parseSEG
+These are all the terms that are in a path in element four and are diect descendants of the terms in element five. parseHomologs
+	Takes files containing the Ensembl Perl API scripts and the list of Ensembl gene IDs linked to UniProt represetnative accessions (along with temporary files for the storing of the homolg data).
+	Returns a files containing the homolog information for all the Ensembl gene IDs linked to a representative UniProt accession, and two files containing the mappings of the taxonomy IDs to organisms used in the Esnembl databases.
+	EnsemblTaxonomyMap (ensemblTaxonomyMap) - A tab separated (tsv) file, with two elements on each line.
+		The first element is the organism ID.
+		The second element is the name of the organism that corresponds to the ID in the first element.
+	EnsemblGenomesTaxonomyMap (ensemblGenomesTaxonomyMap) - A tab separated (tsv) file, with two elements on each line.
+		The first element is the organism ID.
+		The second element is the name of the organism that corresponds to the ID in the first element.
+	EnsemblParsedHomologs (ensemblParsedHomology) - A file containing 10-tuples, with one on each line.
+		The first element is the human Ensembl gene ID.
+		The second element is the ID of the gene that is homologus to the gene in the first element.
+		The third element is the organism that the gene in the second element comes from.
+		The fourth element is the type of homolog.
+		The fifth element is the most recent common ancestor of the genes in the first two elements.
+		The sixth element is a value for dN (non-synonymous substitutions per non-synonymous site) (-1.0 if a value is not present in Ensembl for this).
+		The seventh element is a value for dS (synonymous substitutions per synonymous site) (-1.0 if a value is not present in Ensembl for this).
+		The eighth element is the percentage of the peptide which has been aligned (-1.0 if a value is not present in Ensembl for this).
+		The ninth element is the percentage of identity between both homologs (-1.0 if a value is not present in Ensembl for this).
+		The tenth element is the percentage of positivity (similarity) between both homologs (-1.0 if a value is not present in Ensembl for this). parsePepstats parsePSIBLAST parseSEG